iskburcin/iskburcin/README.md

 - 👋 Hi, I’m @iskburcin
-- 👀 I’m interested in obviously programming
+- 👀 I’m interested in Java, Python (ML/DL), SQL...
-- 🌱 I’m currently learning java at university

 <!---
 iskburcin/iskburcin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.